4Z1KD/HolyLogger/README.md

 A: Try this <a href="https://www.iarc.org/iarc/getmysquare.html" target="_blank">online tool</a><br>

 <h2>License</h2>
-The application is FREE for non commercial use by Amateur Radio Operators
+The application is FREE for non commercial use by Amateur Radio Operators.

 <h2>Author</h2>
 Design and Code: **_Gil, 4Z1KD_**